qianghaowork/ExchMessage/README.md

 Order Fill Message
 This message is sent from the exchange to the trader to indicate that part or all of an order has been filled

+////////////////////////////////////////////////
+The tricky part is multiple trader information in order fill message as belows.
+I only consider the first trader and therefore got the wrong answer for active trader.

+==> repeating group
+firm_id(uint8_t)
+trader_tag(char[3])
+qty(uint32_t)